Meenakshi Sundareshwar: Casting and filming

 This is the debut film directorial of Vivek Soni.
 He earlier directed a short film Bawdi (2012), which received critical acclaim and was also featured as a segment in the anthology film Chaar Cutting (2015).
 He worked as an assistant director in the romantic-comedy film Hasee Toh Phasee (2014), produced by Johar's Dharma Productions and also co-ordinated visual effects for Ra.One (2011) and Vishwaroopam (2013).
 For the female lead role, Soni initially narrated the script to Alia Bhatt; he worked as an assistant director in Shaandaar (2015) and Udta Punjab (2016), which starred Bhatt.
 Despite, both the director and the actor being in touch, she could not play the role due to her commitments in several projects, which was offered to Sanya Malhotra.
 However, Bhatt, impressed by the scripting and characterisation, had contacted Johar to produce the project.

 Both, Dassani and Malhotra play the titular characters in the film.
 Speaking about the characterisation of the leads, Malhotra stated, "Meenakshi and Sundareshwar are two very different personalities.
 Meenakshi is very confident, she's out there, she speaks her mind whereas Sundar is very reticent and shy.
 So, there is definitely a distance between these two [...]
 But what is endearing about their relationship is that despite being two opposite people, they don't want each other to change.
 They are ready to grow together and that's very special, I feel".

 Principal photography began on 25 November 2020, the date of the film's announcement.
 It was initially set to begin in mid-March 2020, but was interrupted due to the COVID-19 lockdown in India.
 During the long period, Soni decided to work on the characterisation of the two leads.
 Dassani stated that "we [Dassani and Malhotra] had intense readings before we started shooting for the film.
 The film was actually supposed to be shot before the first lockdown.
 Half of the people (from the film's unit) had left Bombay to shoot for the first schedule but they were called back because the lockdown was happening [...]
 So, we got enough time during the lockdown to understand the characters and live with them for a while, which in this day and age is tough to do because we're moving on from one project to another".
 The shooting took places in three schedules: across Karaikudi, Ooty and Bangalore and wrapped on 10 February 2021.

 Soundtrack

-The soundtrack and score is composed by Justin Prabhakaran, making his debut in Bollywood film music scene.
+The soundtrack and score were composed by Justin Prabhakaran, making his debut in Bollywood.